Orion Environmental Writers’ Workshop

 Join a community of writers, improve your craft, and reimagine how you think about nature.
 Guided by award-winning instructors, the Orion Environmental Writers’ Workshop provides an intimate space to connect with writers, artists, and editors, spark creativity, and renew, illuminate, and deepen your relationship with place.
 This week-long workshop is cosponsored by the Omega Center for Sustainable Living.

-Workshops will be limited to twelve participants so that each participant receives individualized attention, feedback, and focused meetings with faculty members and Orion editors to discuss manuscripts, projects, or whatever is on their minds.
-Throughout the week, literary agents and editors will stop by and offer advice on bringing out your work in the publishing world.
+Workshop seats will be limited in size so that each participant receives individualized attention, feedback, and focused time with faculty members and Orion editors to discuss whatever is on their minds.
+Throughout the week, literary agents and editors will stop by for panels and conversations to answer questions and offer advice on bringing out your work in the publishing world.

 HOW TO APPLY